 Mailchimp is a solid choice for beginners and the overwhelming choice of the FBC members who responded to our recent survey.

-One of the reasons for their popularity is they offer a free plan for lists of up to 2000 people (or 12,000 sent emails per month) with easy to use templates and basic analytics.
+One of the reasons for their popularity is they offer a free plan for one audience with up to 2000 contacts (or 10,000 sent emails per month) with easy to use templates and basic analytics.

 Mailchimp offer some list segmentation tools, auto responders, and as one of the platforms that's been around for a long time, they do tend to integrate very easily with other tools like WordPress, Gumroad and Eventbrite.
 Many of the WordPress plug-ins that are designed to help you grow your subscriber list will integrate seamlessly with WordPress.